Only 58% of students could point to the ass end of the world on a map.

 Almost 60% of candidates were unable to name the capital city of a tinpot banana republic.

-Fewer than half of respondents knew the preferred way of naming, collectively, the planet’s most retarded countries (‘the developmentally-delayed world’).
+Fewer than half of respondents knew the preferred term for the planet’s most retarded regions (‘developmentally-delayed countries’).

 America has been called a great experiment in multiculturalism, and its success can be seen in any of our ethnically-diverse neighborhoods.
 Where in New York City would you find the most unconvicted mass murderers walking free per capita?